ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/common_job_failures.md

 ```
 There are different quotas for `$HOME`, `$PROJECT`, and `$SCRATCH60`.
-In addition to a disk usage quota (in GB), there is a File Count quota that limits the number of files that can be created.
+In addition to a disk usage quota (in GiB), there is a File Count quota that limits the number of files that can be created.
 If your account is running into any of these quotas, jobs may not run successfully.

 As the $HOME space is backed up, there is a much smaller quota for each user.